Import your vehicle to Panama: the guide to taxes and procedures

 Can I drive in Panama with my foreign license?

 You can drive with your valid foreign license for a maximum period of 90 days from your entry into the country.
-After that time, you are required to obtain a Panamanian license.
+After that time, it is mandatory to obtain a Panamanian license.
 Check our guide on how to validate your driver’s license.

 Is it better to import my car or buy one in Panama?

 It depends.
 If you have a high-value vehicle or a model you are very fond of, importing it may make sense.
-However, due to taxes, for standard vehicles it is often simpler and more economically viable to sell your car in your home country and buy a new or used one in Panama.
+However, for standard vehicles, it is often simpler and more economically viable to buy one in Panama.

 Importing a vehicle is just one part of the process.
-Let us guide you through all the procedures, from residency to managing your move, for a stress-free transition.
+Let us guide you through all the procedures for a stress-free transition.

 Contact us for comprehensive advice